 firstname.lastname@example.org both in PDF format (.pdf) containing the signature page, and in MS WORD (.doc),

-no later than 31 January 2019.
-Please note that our email accounts only accept emails with a size limit of up to 10 MB.
+31 March 2019 at 23:59 CET Please note that our email accounts only accept emails with a size limit of up to 10 MB.

 UNOOSA will then proceed to evaluate each submission.
 At UNOOSA's sole discretion, additional information may be requested from applicants, if necessary, to assist in the evaluation of an application.
 Selected applicants will then be notified with the results of the selection process.
 All awards are final and made at the sole discretion of UNOOSA, not subject to challenge or review.